ravi-1654003/Sketch2Color-conditional-GAN/README.md

-The Exciting results are here.
+The results over test data is below.

 ![](results/9.png)